RadioAndrea/SSUSI/README.md

 Building:
 ----------------
+This project inclues a pre-built JAR file.
+It can be used on most systems with a Java virtual machine installed (available here: https://www.java.com/en/download/) simply by double clicking on the file in your file browser, or by invoking Java from the commandline in the form "java render.jar".
+This is the reccomended method for using this project.

-This project can be built with most java compilers.
-The pre-compiled JAR files are compiled with Java 1.8, however the code is compatible with Java 1.7.
+While not reccomended, this project can be built from source with most java compilers.
+The pre-compiled JAR files are tested with Java 1.8 and Java 1.7.
 No earlier versions have been tested.
-This program creates renderings of the auroral information from the SSUSI instrument on DMSP f16 - f18 based on the data released in the netCDF format.
+On a properly configured machine open the location of the downloaded source, then run the command "javac <filename>" for each of the "*.java" files inside the package.
+Then run "java ssusiRender".
+Compiling from a source-code version different from the current release version may create an executible with errors and bugs!

 Usage:
 ----------------
+CDF files from the SSUSI project page should be placed in a directory without any other types of files.

-From the program window, select the directory with the data of interest, then press the "Generate Maps" button.
+From the program window, use the "Choose Directory" button to select the directory with the data of interest, then press the "Generate Maps" button.
 The individual files can then be browsed with the "Next" and "Back" buttons.

+A single left-click in the map area will give information about the clicked point.

 Interesting images can be exported in PNG format via the "Save Image" button.